lorrli274/next/lessons/community/SQLAlchemy/05-Create a Schema.md

-With our `User` class constructed via the Declarative system, we have defined information about our table, known as table metadata.
+With our `User` class constructed via the Declarative system, we have defined information about our table, known as **table metadata**.
 The object used by SQLAlchemy to represent this information for a specific table is called the [`Table`](http://docs.sqlalchemy.org/core/metadata.html#sqlalchemy.schema.Table "sqlalchemy.schema.Table") object, and here Declarative has made one for us.
 We can see this object by inspecting the `__table__` attribute:

 ```sql
 >>> User.__table__